 Always Wear a Helmet

 Riding a motorcycle leaves you a little exposed.
 You can’t hide behind your car or doorframe.
 The best thing you can do to reduce the risk of injury while riding a motorbike is to always wear a helmet. it is the best way to reduce your chances of getting seriously injured or killed.
+You should take this into consideration when shopping for a motorcycle.
 Once you start riding without a helmet, it’s easy to be more reckless and take greater risks because you don’t have to worry about your head safety.

 One of the main reasons motorcyclists get injured is because of speed.
 Motorcyclists must always travel at a safe speed.
 The tire traction on a motorcycle decreases as you go faster.
 You always want to be in a situation where you can adequately stop your motorcycle in case you have to.
 Whether this is on a gravel road, a turn, or when entering an intersection, slowing down will significantly reduce your risk of getting injured.